-The Support Systems for Self-harm and Suicide (4S) Project is investigating how secondary schools, colleges and governing bodies of youth organisations deliver self-harm and suicide prevention, intervention and postvention.
+The Support Systems for Self-harm and Suicide (4S) Study is a research study investigating how secondary schools, colleges and governing bodies of youth organisations in England deliver self-harm and suicide prevention, intervention and postvention.

 Intervention is a process which aims to support and empower people who are practicing an unhealthy or harmful behaviour which is causing them harm.
 For example, providing information and discussing options that a person may use to stop smoking.